 Access: Park 10.3 miles down Glen Etive from the A82.

-Route: A good, pleasant length for a full day's walking.
+Route: A good, pleasant length for a full day’s walking.
 Rocky outcrops only on N and E faces of these mountains, but W faces are all scree/grass/heather.
-So best to go E to W for views and for ease of walking, especially as east faces retain snow longer.
-Then almost all the scrambling is up rather than down.
-Of course, one is then walking into the prevailing wind on the ridge.
+So best to go E to W for views and for ease of walking, especially as east faces retain snow longer – but one may then be walking into the prevailing wind.

 Poor paths at eastern end, but improving as one goes west.
 Also, no fence or wall on ridge boundary.

 This is one useful way of including Meall nan Eun in a ridge walk.
 Otherwise it makes for a rather long walk in and out for just a single hill.
-There are two possible routes up it from Glenceitlein in Glen Etive, namely via either of the two bealachs at the head of Glen Ceitlein on either side of Meall nan Eun.
-Both are straightfoward.
+There are several straightfoward routes up it from Glenceitlein in Glen Etive, e.g. via either of the two bealachs at the head of Glen Ceitlein on either side of Meall nan Eun, or directly SW on the vague path given by OpenStreetMap.
 The climb from the northern bealach is over very nice granite slabs, whereas the climb up to the western bealach is steeper but allows one to leave any unnecessary kit for collection on return from the summit.

-On the descent one can continue W to the bealach between Meall nan Tri Tighearnan and Beinn Starav and take the path down the Allt nam Meirleach or take the north ridge of Meall nan Tri Tighearnan which has better views and evening sun.
-However, for the latter choice the descent onto the ridge is initially tricky if there is no visibility.
+On the descent after Glas Bheinn Mhor one can continue W to the bealach between Meall nan Tri Tighearnan and Beinn Starav and take the path down the Allt nam Meirleach or take the north ridge of Meall nan Tri Tighearnan which has better views and evening sun.
+However, for this choice the descent onto the ridge is initially tricky if there is no visibility.

 The 1:50000 map would avoid the need for two 1:25000 maps.